 Not only will the Changa House offer support to those in need within the Centre.
 The Community Outreach department will provide informational and educational workshops to local schools and organizations in the community to raise awareness of the services offered by The Changa House.

-For more information or to donate towards the Changa House capital building campaign, please contact Jessica at (416) 264-0823 x 233.
+For more information or to donate towards the Changa House capital building campaign, please call (416) 264-0823 x 238 for more information.